ismiljanic/SyntaxBase/README.md

 - Users can receive email containing unread notifications
 - Authenticated users can view earned certificates
 - Authenticated users can view earned awards
+- Authenticated users can chat with each other in real time via integrated chat

 ### Admin